nus-cs2103-AY2021S1/ip/docs/README.md

 # Junimo User Guide
-Junimo is a personal task manager that allows you to add, store, delete, find tasks :)
+Junimo is a personal task manager that allows you to add, store, delete, find and archive tasks :)

 ## Quick Start
 1. Ensure that you have Java `11` or above installed in your Computer.
 2. Download the latest `Junimo.jar` from [here](https://github.com/jeannetoh99/ip/releases/tag/A-Release).
 3. Copy the file to the folder you want to use as the *home folder* for Junimo.
 4. Double-click the file to start the app.
 The GUI similar to that below should appear in a few seconds.
-Note how the app contains some sample data.

    ![Sample Junimo GUI](https://github.com/jeannetoh99/ip/blob/master/docs/Ui.png?raw=true)